 MARTIN: What's your evidence of this, and what's your evidence specifically that Michael Dunn was motivated by this point of view, by this sentiment?

-GOSA: In the Michael Dunn case, we have four very rich sources of evidence to show his anger.
-We have his description of the shooting during the trial, in which he describes being disrespected by these, quote-unquote, mouthy teenagers.
-We have his prison-house letters in which he writes to his grandmother and his then fiancee that it's time for good Americans to stand up against thug culture and gangsters who are dominating America.
-We also have recent-released jailhouse audiotapes that show that he envisions himself as a victim in the same ways that women who survived domestic abuse and rape survive and are victimized.
+GOSA: In the Michael Dunn case, we have four very rich sources of evidence that show his anger.
+We have his description of the shooting during the trial, in which he describes being disrespected by these, quote-unquote," mouthy teenagers."
+We have his prison-house letters in which he writes to his grandmother and his then-fiancee that it's time for good Americans to stand up against thug culture and gangsters who are dominating America.
+We also have recently released jailhouse audiotapes that show that he envisions himself as a victim in the same ways that women who survived domestic abuse and rape survive and are victimized.

 And lastly in this case, we also have interviews with Michael Dunn's neighbors in which they describe him as being depressed, angry, walking around with a chip on his shoulder.
 And it's the gun, in this case, for angry white men that can restore that feeling of power and privilege that's been taken away in the age of Obama.